-I have health insurance based on my (or my spouse's) current employment,
+□ I have health insurance based on my (or my spouse's) current employment, from an employer with 20 or more employees (this includes those with Federal Employees Health Benefits (FEHB))

 NOTE: If you have COBRA or retiree coverage, or if your employer gives you an amount of money to purchase health insurance, you do NOT have health insurance based on "current employment."
 If you have one of these types of insurance, you should find that situation in the fact sheet.